LeeIsaac1201/freeCodeCamp/Responsive Web Design Certication/README.md

   - User-friendly layout and intuitive navigation.

 ### 2. Tribute Page
-- **Description:** A webpage dedicated to honoring a subject of your choice, real or fictional.
+- **Description:** A webpage to honour a subject of your choice, real or fictional.
 - **Objective:** Develop skills in structuring and styling webpages with meaningful content.
 - **Features:**
   - Biographical or thematic content about the subject.
   - Visual elements, such as images and quotes.
-  - Semantic HTML for a well-organized structure.
+  - Semantic HTML for a well-organised structure.

 ### 3. Technical Documentation Page
-- **Description:** A reference page designed to provide instructions or information on a specific topic.
+- **Description:** A reference page to provide instructions or information on a specific topic.
-- **Objective:** Gain experience in creating structured and accessible technical content.
+- **Objective:** Gain experience creating structured and accessible technical content.
 - **Features:**
   - Clear navigation with a sidebar.
   - Detailed sections and sub-sections.
   - Code snippets or technical explanations.

 ### 4. Product Landing Page
-- **Description:** A marketing webpage designed to showcase and promote a product of your choice.
+- **Description:** A marketing webpage to showcase and promote a product of your choice.
 - **Objective:** Learn how to design and implement a visually appealing marketing page.
 - **Features:**
   - Catchy headlines and promotional content.